BAMresearch/MultilayerInternalStresses/README.md

 Distribution of internal stresses in the multilayers calculated by FEM with and without consideration of reaction layers in terms of orthogonal normal stress in x-direction

-left half of the contour plot of multilayer without reaction layers
+a) left half of the contour plot of multilayer without reaction layers

 ![](without-reaction-layers-S11.png)

-normal stress in x-direction
+b) normal stress in x-direction

 ![](without-reaction-layers.png)